Japan Automotive Hall of Fame: 2001

-Born in 1894, after completing his education at Tokyo Imperial University, Toyoda joined his family business – the Toyoda Spinning & Weaving Co. in Aichi Prefecture.
+Born in 1894, after completing his education from Tokyo Imperial University, Toyoda joined his family's business – the Toyoda Spinning & Weaving Co. in Aichi Prefecture.
 In the 1930s, he established a car-building factory, where the ‘Toyota’ brand name was first used.
-Toyota was originally Toyoda.
-When Toyoda was changed to Toyota Motors, one part of the company still kept the Toyoda name (Toyoda Machinery) which produces machine tools.
+When Toyoda was changed to Toyota Motors, one part of the company still kept the Toyoda name (Toyoda Machinery), which produces machine tools.
 Toyoda died in March 1952.